mistermicheels/learning-notes/architecture-design/Separation-of-concerns.md

         -   We could also create different `DepartmentResultsRetriever`  classes and choose which one to use in which case.
 With a bit of work, we can make connection/files into constructor arguments and make all of those `DepartmentResultsRetriever` implement the same interface, allowing even more flexibility.
         -   If needed, it's easy to test the retrieval separately without having to worry about the calculation and presentation of the report
     -   If we want to compare results from different ways of calculating target revenue, we just need to create different  `TargetRevenueCalculator` classes implementing a common interface and then plug them into `FinancialReportDataGenerator` as needed
+    -   If we want to allow users to choose whether to get back HTML or a PDF, the only thing we need to do is add an alternative report formatter.
+We don't need to touch any of the data retrieval or calculation logic

 ## Resources